LichFactory-Games/lichfactory/docs/index.md

 title: Home
 ---

-Welcome to Lich Factory, the home for all my ttrpg game info and resources.
+Welcome to the Lich Factory, the home for all my ttrpg game info and resources.
 Here you'll find:

 - The adventures (and related campaigns) "Ad astra" and "Per aspera", that I am writing for use at my table.
 - An almanac for the fictional wildspace system "Erspace" in which my campaigns are based.